White Swan Hotel, Alnwick: Description

 The hotel is a two-storey building, faced with a mid-19th century facade built of ashlar with an attic.
 The building is roofed in slate with three chimneys.
 The attic storey has a row of nine dormer windows, five of pedimented style edged with carved side scrolls, alternating with four of circular form.
 The left portion of the building has an arcade of three bays with channelled rustication.
 The central bay and the arched main entrance are both surmounted with stone balconies.

-Inside the hotel, which was given Grade II listed status on 25 August 1977, is the Olympic Suite, a room measuring 59 × 63 ft and 12 ft 3 in high which is furnished with panelled walls and decorated ceilings taken from the RMS Olympic.
+Inside the hotel, which was given Grade II listed status on 25 August 1977, is the Olympic Suite, a room measuring 59 × 63 ft and 12 ft 3 in high which is furnished with panelled walls and decorated ceilings taken from RMS Olympic.
 The room consists of three and a half bays and three aisles, with bay windows on the north and east sides.
 The hotel also incorporates elements of one of Olympic's staircases and a revolving door from the ship.